Red-Caesar/Articles/n8n/introduction.md

 We have a client who wishes to remove sensitive data from their documents and store them in a database.
 Furthermore, the client has several use cases in mind for the database after this.
 For instance, they may use the database in a customer support service, such that, when a service provider assists a client with a query, the service provider can consult the database for previous similar cases and develop a strategy to assist the customer further.

-In general, such a pipeline will be divided into two blocks.

 In general, such a system can be divided into two main parts.
-The first part is creating a data storage system and building a vector database:
+The first part is creating a database and building a vector store:

 ![alt text](images/create_vector_store.png)